BenDuval/GNSS/README.md

 Requirements

 Raspberry Pi with UART enabled
-GNSS Module connected to the Pi’s GPIO pins (TX on GNSS to RX on Pi, and RX on GNSS to TX on Pi)
+GNSS Module connected to the Pi
 C++ Compiler (g++)

 Compiling the Code